facebookarchive/puewue-frontend/README.md

 ```
 {
-	wheelGraphEndpointAlias: '24-hours', // See 'API notes > URL structure' for more details
+	wheelGraphEndpointAlias: '24-hours', // See 'Configuration > API > URL structure' for more details
 	wheelGraph: true, // Set to 'false' to disable the wheel graph
 	histograms: true, // Set to 'false' to disable the set of histograms
 	apiConfig: {